jagruti1998/SpendSafe/README.md

 <br />

 # Installation & Run
- - Before running the API server, you should update the database config inside the application.properties file.
+ - Before running the API server, ensure you update the database configuration in the application.properties file:
-- Update the port number, username and password as per your local database configuration.

 ```
     server.port=8080